jakubkulhan/caddy-chrome/README.md

 ## Asynchronous components

 The middleware handles asynchronous components on the page using [`pending-task` protocol](https://github.com/webcomponents-cg/community-protocols/blob/main/proposals/pending-task.md).
-For an example, see [promise.html](testdata/promise.html).
+For an example, see [pending_task.html](testdata/pending_task.html).

+## Resource hints

+Because Chrome on the server loads up the page the same way as the browser on the client, we can know what resources the page needs.
+Therefore, to speed up loading on the client side, the middleware adds [preload](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel/preload) and [preconnect](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel/preconnect) resource hints as Link HTTP headers.

 ## Configuration